Best Outdoor Security Systems in 2026

 The Arlo Pro 5S has a small but bright motion-activated spotlight.

 The Arlo Go 2 is another great option, although it’s not for everyone.
 The reason we say that is because it’s a camera that doesn’t rely on Wi-Fi but on 4G/LTE signals instead.
-That’s great if you’re protecting a remote cabin, but unnecessary for homes with Wi-Fi.
-It can be quite expensive, too, because, on top of the $199 equipment fee, it requires a data plan from a supported carrier service.
+That’s perfect if you’re protecting a remote cabin or outdoor property without internet access, but unnecessary for homes with Wi-Fi.
+It can be quite expensive, too, because, on top of the $199.99 equipment fee, it requires a data plan from a supported carrier service.
 Still, it’s one of the very few security cameras that can work without Wi-Fi.

 >> Read More: Best Security Systems for Rural Areas